tankh99/learnie-plugin/README.md

 - [x] Allow users to modify questions
 - [x] Add daily notification which reminds users to review their notes at a certain time
 - [x] Review Questions: Opens a view with 10 random questions that have not yet been reviewed today
+- [x] Allow users to view questions of a specific topic/s

 **Note**: Learnie is in early development and may have some instabilities.
 Regular updates will be provided to improve functionality and user experience.